2026 Schedule of Events

 LIVING IN THE LANDSCAPE EXHIBITION

-Location: The Depot, Greenville, Maine, 1 – 5 pm
+Location: The Depot, Greenville Junction, Maine, 1 – 5 pm

-Master Maine Guide Kevin Slater of Mahoosuc Guide Service leads an overnight canoe/camping journey on Moosehead Lake.
-Overnight camp will be on Mt.
-Kineo.
+Master Maine Guide Kevin Slater of Mahoosuc Guide Service will lead an overnight canoe/camping journey on Moosehead Lake.
+This trip is scheduled for summer 2027.

 THURSDAY, JULY 23